luanmds/kafka-dotnet-study/README.md

 ```
 Both projects will be run and send a default message instantly.
 You can see the generated message in Console terminal output and Kafka UI in **localhost:19000**.

-## Sample 02 - Complex Example with CQRS, Kafka and MediatR framework
+## Sample 02 - Complete Example with CQRS, Kafka and MediatR framework

-[description of projects]
+There are three .Net projects to simulate a simple ScoreCalculator application

 ### How Execute